watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition.md

    ![A screenshot of Azure DevOps Pipeline with a completed job.](media/hol-2019-10-02_08-28-49.png)

    > **Note**: The build may fail due to an authorization error related to the
-   > Docker Registry Service connection, if this is the case then select
+   > Docker Registry Service connection.
+If this is the case, then select
    > "Authorize Resources" and run the build again.
    > ![A screenshot showing an authorization failure error.
 An arrow points to the Authorize Resources button.](media/hol-2019-10-02_07-30-37.png)